Pediatrics – Developmental & Behavioral

 Marilyn Augustyn, MD, Director

 Dr. Augustyn is the Director of the Division of Developmental and Behavioral Pediatrics at Boston Medical Center (BMC) and is a Professor at Boston University School of Medicine.
 She went to medical school at Loyola Stritch School of Medicine, completed her pediatric residency at UCLA and her Developmental and Behavioral Pediatric Fellowship at Boston University-Boston City Hospital.
-Her clinical work at BMC primarily involves the evaluation of children with various developmental delays from speech and language delays to global developmental delay, from autism to cerebral palsy to learning disabilities.
+Her clinical work at BMC primarily involves the evaluation of children with various developmental delays including autism,speech and language delays, global developmental delay, learning disabilities, ADHD to mention a few.